Kala Chitta Range

+Geology

 Kuldana Formation

-The Kuldana Formation is located in the Kala Chita hills and is a thin, 20-120 m thick tongue of low-lying continental red beds that lie within a much thicker sequence of foraminifera-rich marine formations.
+The Kuldana Formation is a thin, 20-120 m thick tongue of low-lying continental red beds that lie within a much thicker sequence of foraminifera-rich marine formations.
 Shallow planktonic and benthic foraminifera limit the age of the Kuldana Formation to the late early or early middle Eocene, and the current interpretation of global sea level stratigraphy favours the latter.

 The short duration of the low-water interval when Kuldana mammals were discovered means that differences between samples likely represent differences in local living environments, deposition sites, and sampling, rather than a substantial difference in age.

-Kohat formation
+Kohat Formation

-The Kohat formation consists of calcareous shale and light grey limestone.
-It lies on top of the Kuldana formation and intermingles with the Murree formation of the Rawalpindi group.
-Formation in the middle Eocene.
+The Kohat Formation consists of calcareous shale and light grey limestone.
+It lies on top of the Kuldana Formation and intermingles with the Murree Formation of the Rawalpindi group.
+It formed in the middle Eocene.